 Campbell was a two-time All-American and All-NESCAC selection while donning the blue and white Panther jersey, playing in the North/South game during his senior year when he served as team captain.
 The Norwalk, Connecticut native ended his career with a 7.83 goals against average, third on the school’s all-time career list.

-Campbell also works as an assistant coach with the men's soccer team in the fall.
+Campbell has also worked as an assistant coach with the Panther men's soccer team.